ethan-young/seccyd-wj-subtests/preregistration/README.md

 (Not sure that I want to keep R4 yet)

+*\<\< – SV: In case we include R4, I think this project lends itself very well to talking about *domain*-general effects as opposed to *test*-general effects.
+If we’re talking about test-general I guess we would model one overarching latent variable.
+However, With the WJ we can divide them up into several ability-domains. – \>\>*

 ### Q4: Hypotheses

 **H1:** We expect harshness and/or unpredictability to be associated